A Few Moments of Cheers: Production

 The film is produced by Hurray! and 100studio and directed by Popreq, with Ohajiki as assistant director.
 Jukki Hanada wrote the screenplay, Magotsuki designed the characters, and Tomoyuki Kono composed the music.
 Natsuki Hanae and Mariya Ise were cast in the lead roles.
 The film's theme song is "Cyan" performed by rock band Frederic.

 Release

 The film was distributed by Bandai Namco Filmworks, which released the film in Japanese theaters on June 14, 2024.
-According to the official social media account, the home video version was released on March 26, 2025.
+The film was released on Blu-ray and DVD on March 26, 2025 via Emotion.